 Because there are no federal dollars being used, no environmental impact statement (EIS) is required.
 However, an early coordination/environmental assessment was requested by Pavilion Partners, LLC and provided by DNR Division of Fish & Wildlife.
 This report is posted in the documents section below.
 As the project progresses, an Environmental Assessment will be completed in association with Land and Water Conservation Fund requirements.

 Yes, this was completed as a part of the early coordination/environmental assessment.
-It is available in the documents section on below.
+It is available in the documents section below.

-The sand that was moved to the west of the wall where the restrooms were built is sand that builds up at that site every winter.
-DNR staff move sand from that location every spring to keep the wall from being covered.
+The sand that was moved to the west of the wall where the restrooms were constructed is sand that built up at that site every winter.
+DNR staff moved sand from that location every spring to keep the wall from being covered.
 This sand is not part of a long-standing dune.

 Yes, that is one of their functions, as is providing a hard surface for visitors to use for dressing, eating, etc. The concrete pad will still exist around the new building.
 The new building will not cover the entire pad(s).
 Concrete will remain under the new building on the open ground floor.